Luckidubi/promptia/README.md

 # Promptia
-Promptia is a Next.js web application for users to share different AI prompts.
+Promptia is a fullstack Next.js web application for users to share different AI prompts.
 With Promptia, users can sign in, create prompts with associated tags, and view prompts created by other users.

 ## Installation
 To install Promptia, first download the project from GitHub.
 Then, run ```npm install``` to install all necessary dependencies.
 Finally, run ```npm run dev``` to start the development server.